 Vote Baiting asks people to vote on a choice by reacting to your post.
 A common use of this is asking people like for this or love for that.
 Now that Facebook has created a polling option, they have made an easy way out for you to not accidentally use vote baiting to boost your engagement.

-Comment baiting is similar to share and reaction baiting because it asks people to comment in your post in order to usually be entered into a contest.
+Comment baiting is similar to share and reaction baiting because it asks people to comment on your post in order to usually be entered into a contest.
 Facebook doesn’t like this because it is not an authentic way of earning engagement so stay away!

 Last but not least is tag baiting.
 You’ve seen posts like them before where they ask you to comment with your two best friends and then you will be entered into a contest.
 The reason Facebook doesn’t like this is that it causes tons of people to comment but the conversation goes nowhere.